-~ I always been a big fan of Japan.
+I always been a big fan of Japan.
 As a teen I got interested in Japanese culture, music and their TV shows (Jdoramas).
-So after 10 years of dreaming I finally put this dream vacation into motion and started pointing out my itinerary~
+So after 10 years of dreaming I finally put this dream vacation into motion and started pointing out my 21-day itinerary Japan.

 Now let’s get started!